 Your Vision of Your Day

-Speaking of your expectations, when it comes down to it, your guest list is all about your vision of your day.
-How big or small your wedding is and who’s there on your big day should always be about you.
-Whether your future mother-in-law has her own list of people she wants to invite or you made a pact with your entire sorority that they would all attend your wedding, at the end of the day, this is about who you will look out to see in the audience when you’re speaking your vows.
-Who you’ll hug and dance with at your reception.
-Who you’ll look back and see photos of when flipping through the album of your day.
+Speaking of your expectations, the bottom line is that your guest list is all about your vision of your day.
+How big or small your wedding is and who’s there should always be up to you.
+Whether your future mother-in-law has her own list of people she wants to invite or you promised your college friends that they would be invited years ago, at the end of the day, this is about you.
+It’s about who you will look out to see in the audience when you’re speaking your vows, who you’ll hug and dance with at your reception, who you’ll look back and see photos of when flipping through the album of your day.
 Every aspect of your wedding should be about your vision, not someone else’s.